Close Menu

 Our research frequently highlights ways to increase youth voting and address stubborn inequities in participation: from electoral laws that make it easier to register, to engaging youth based on the issues they care about.
 But achieving drastic improvements and eliminating, not just addressing, inequities requires major shifts in how we approach the task of ensuring all youth are informed, motivated, and ready to vote.

-Our CIRCLE Growing Voters report and framework, published last year, features dozens of recommendations for how various stakeholders can jumpstart those structural changes.
+Our CIRCLE Growing Voters report and framework, published in 2022, features dozens of recommendations for how various stakeholders can jumpstart those structural changes.
 One key imperative is starting early and working year-round, not in a cyclical way that often ignores youth until a few months before an election.
-With that in mind, we’ve distilled 24 key recommendations from the report that individuals, communities, and institutions can start working on now with an eye toward 2024—starting with one recommendation to help you assess how you can have an impact.

 For starters...